ghik/kubernetes-the-harder-way/docs/08_Simplifying_Network_Setup_with_Cilium.md

 ## Installing Cilium

 Let's install Cilium.
 Here's what it consists of:
-* `cilium-operator`
+* `cilium-operator` \
   This is an _operator_, i.e. a service that watches various Kubernetes resources and reacts accordingly when they change.
-* `cilium-agent`
+* `cilium-agent` \
-  This is a [`DaemonSet`](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/), i.e. a special type of Kubernetes workload that runs a pod on every node.
+  This is a [`DaemonSet`](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/), i.e. a special type of Kubernetes workload that runs a single pod on every node.
 Daemon sets are often used by "infrastructural" services to configure and/or monitor nodes.
 In case of cilium, `agent` pods are a very privileged ones - they run directly in host network and have access to nodes' filesystems.
 This way they can configure worker nodes (i.e. set up Cilium's CNI plugin, inject eBPF programs).
 Apart from running as almost un-containerized processes,